jrmils89/jrmils89.github.io/ConnectFour/README.md

 # Other Features
 ### Local Storage
 The game after every move stores the game state in the browsers local storage.
 Upon loading of the game it will check for a previously played game and display to the user an option to resume their previous game.
 Local Storage was chosen over session storage so that the user could close their browser and still resume gameplay.
 The previously stored game is wiped out when the user chooses to play a new game.
 It remains stored when the user hits Play Again or Reset Game after a single game is finished.
+### Play Again / Reset Game
+When a game is completed, user has the option to either play again (using the same two players) or to reset the game which will allow the user to set new names and have the scores reset to zero.

 # Usage